Sebjet24/Rural_Surge/README.md

 ```

-* Database interfaces with the project in some format (e.g., scraping updates the database)

-Using Google Colab, we updated a table in the PostgreSQL database to add a new column.
+- Using Google Colab, we updated a table in the PostgreSQL database to add a new column.

 ```
 area_df = spark.read.jdbc(url = "jdbc:postgresql://ruralsurge.cu3ibjje45e1.us-east-1.rds.amazonaws.com:5432/rural_surge_db",